arouwane/Distortion-correction/README.md

     Damien Texier
     Jean-Charles Passieux

-All members of the Institut Clément Ader, Toulouse, France, this project was granted by the European Research Council (project HT-$S_{4}$-DefOx - Grant number 948007)
+All members of the Institut Clément Ader, Toulouse, France, this project was granted by the European Research Council [project HT-S$_{4}$DefOx - Grant number 948007]

 ## License
 This project is licensed under the  CC0-1.0 License - see the LICENSE.md file for details